-UC early childhood students run loose parts pop-up playground for Canberra community
+UC early childhood students run loose parts pop-up playground

 In a bid to embed practical skills into theoretical course work, close to 30 students from the University of Canberra (UC) swapped the classroom for the outdoors recently, to run a loose parts pop-up playground for the local community.

 The pop-up playground at John Knight Park in Belconnen was organised and facilitated by the students, for children aged four to eight, as part of their course work for the Philosophies and Pedagogies in Early Childhood Education unit.

 Student Tegan Lorkovic explained the connection to the pop-up playground, loose parts play, and an assessment task set for the students about the involvement of adults in children’s play.